zoltan-kuli/Land-of-the-Free/README.md

 Furthermore, I learned a lot about the importance of optimizing for different screen sizes and resolutions.
 And I got an appreciation for how difficult it really is to get it right.

 Also, as I mentioned, this was my first website, and it was a fun experience to learn HTML and CSS.

+You can visit Land of the Free using [this link](https://people.inf.elte.hu/gshkd4/).